-Let our professional auction staff and connections with an international clientele of buyers help you realize the highest value for your possessions.
+At Ripley Auctions we are looking for clients before consignments.
+No matter what type of collectible property you need to sell, we want to determine that we can meet YOUR needs first and foremost.
+Call us for a free, confidential consultation.
+Let our professional auction staff help you realize the highest value for your possessions.
 Contact us at (317) 251-5635 or send digital images of items you would like to consign to firstname.lastname@example.org

 Location: 2764 East 55th Place, Indianapolis, IN 46220

 This sale will feature rare finds and once in a lifetime buying opportunities including an historical memorabilia collection from one family with ancestry tracing back to the Revolutionary War and the settling of the town of Newport, Kentucky, Campbell County, into Cincinnati and surrounding areas.